I am here, series of 14 tiles, 5.25 x 5.25 inches, glaze on clay tiles, 2010.

 Last month my sort film Luso Trinidad was shown at the Caribbean short film screening organized by labotanica and PG CONTEMPORARY for the New World Creole Festival in Houston, Texas.

 I was very pleased to be selected, especially as I have not shown any work for the year.
-The screening, co-curated by Ayanna Jolivet Mccloud of labotanica and Zoya Tommy of PG CONTEMPORARY, featured videos and films by artists from throughout the Caribbean including: Emilie Upczak (Trinidad), Oneika Russell (Jamaica), Dinorah De Jesús Rodríguez (Miami/Cuba), Wendell McShine (Trinidad), Alicia Milne (Trinidad), Carolina Vasquez and Bethan Marlow (Dominican Republic/ Colombia/ Wales)
+The screening, co-curated by Ayanna Jolivet Mccloud of labotanica and Zoya Tommy of PG CONTEMPORARY, featured videos and films by artists from throughout the Caribbean including: Emilie Upczak (Trinidad), Oneika Russell (Jamaica), Dinorah De Jesús RodrÃguez (Miami/Cuba), Wendell McShine (Trinidad), Alicia Milne (Trinidad), Carolina Vasquez and Bethan Marlow (Dominican Republic/ Colombia/ Wales) Russell Watson (Barbados), Rosamond King (Trinidad/ The Gambia), and Gabrielle Civil (USA).

 You can see a press release here.